Tag: stocks

 Gross return vs net return

-We start our investments course by teaching you basic return calculations.
-One of the first things you need to understand is the distinction between gross returns and net returns.
-So, we begin with defining these two fundamental concepts below.
+We begin our investments course by introducing fundamental return calculations.
+It’s essential to grasp the difference between gross returns and net returns from the outset.
+We define these two fundamental concepts below with practical examples.
 You might find the video tutorial at the end useful as well.
-Gross return Let’s suppose…
+Gross return Let’s suppose you bought shares of…

 Portfolio risk calculator and formula